MSIA/2021-msia423-dong-zizhuo-project/README.md

 #### Background

-In the US, police brutality and systemic racism is very a serious social issue.
+In the US, police brutality and systemic racism is a very serious social issue.

-I believe this issue can potentially benefit from further research to discover more insights through a a data-driven modeling approach on histoical data collected in practical real-world scenarios.
+I believe this issue can potentially benefit from further research to discover more insights through a data-driven modeling approach on historical data collected in practical real-world scenarios.

 #### Vision